opensource-force/osf-blog/content/posts/you_are_not_a_number/part_10/index.md

 ## 1984 was a typo

-By 2014, the tech giant advertisers had the apparatus in place to effectively spy on everyone everywhere that they did anything digitally more or less anywhere on Earth.
+By 2014, the tech giant advertisers had the apparatus in place to effectively spy on everyone everywhere that a machine connected to other machines.
+Anything done digitally more or less anywhere on Earth was collected, processed, and sold.
 And out of their benevolence they used this information to create, and rapidly deliver, an unprecedented decade of creativity and techno-social progress never before seen.

 That's what happened right?[^9]
+I mean, at least we got airpods...

 Well if these assholes weren't making things that people wanted, what the heck were they doing?

 ## The algorithm

-Do you remember those math class games in grade school where'd you pick a number, and then do some math, and it'd always come out to the same number regardless of what you pickerd?
+Do you remember those math class games in grade school where'd you pick a number, and then do some math, and it'd always come out to the same number regardless of what you picked?
 Claude tells me this is a classic one:

 * Pick any number (1-99)